Towards a Sharp Analysis of Offline Policy Learning for $f$-Divergence-Regularized Contextual Bandits: Introduction

 \subsection{Contributions}

-\begin{itemize}[leftmargin=*] \item For arguably the most commonly used KL regularization, we are the first to employ the principle of pessimism \citep{jin2021pessimism} to achieve a nearly tight sample complexity under \emph{single}-policy concentrability.
-Our analysis roadmap leverages the strong convexity of KL and pessimism of the reward estimator, to refine a mean-value-type risk upper bound to its extreme which in turn leads to a novel moment-based analysis, effectively bypassing the need for uniform control over the discrepancy between any two functions in the function class.
+\begin{itemize}[leftmargin=*] \item For KL regularization, we propose a pessimism-based algorithm achieving the tight sample complexity under \emph{single}-policy concentrability.
+We also obtain a lower bound that linearly scale with the density-ratio-based single-policy concentrability.
+Both results strictly improves upon previous works~\citep{zhao2024sharp,foster2025good} in the offline setting, showing that single-policy concentrability is both sufficient and necessary to achieve the $\tilde{\Theta}(\epsilon^{-1})$ sample complexity. \item Technically speaking, our analysis exploits the strong convexity of KL and pessimism of the reward estimator, to refine a mean-value-type risk upper bound (\Cref{lem:taylor-expansion}) to its, which in turn leads to a novel moment-based analysis, effectively bypassing the need for uniform control over the discrepancy between any two functions in the function class.
+To the best of our knowledge, this machinery has not been used in the standard analysis of existing offline RL algorithms and may be of independent interest.

-\item Under KL-regularization, we prove a lower bound growing linearly the density-ratio-based single-policy concentrability, which also strictly improved upon previous works~\citep{zhao2024sharp,foster2025good} in offline setting.
-This lower bound manifests the necessity of a multiplicative dependency on single-policy concentrability and firstly closes the gap between upper and lower bounds under a technically nontrivial case.
+\item For $f$-divergence-regularized objectives with strongly convex $f$, we design a truly lightweight algorithm free of pessimism-based gadgets and still obtain the $\tilde{\Theta}(\epsilon^{-1})$ sample complexity certified by a matching lower bound without coverage conditions.

-\item For any $f$-divergence with strongly convex $f$, we are able to design a truly lightweight algorithm free of pessimism-based gadgets and still obtain the $\tilde{\Theta}(\epsilon^{-1})$ sample complexity certified by a matching lower bound without coverage conditions. \item We extend all algorithmic ideas and hard instance constructions above to $f$-divergence-regularized contextual dueling bandits, achieving $\tilde{\Theta}(\epsilon^{-1})$ sample complexity bounds.
-Moreover, all algorithms work for general reward function classes with finite metric entropy. \end{itemize}
+\item We verify the statistical rates above in numerical experiments, and demonstrate the versatility of all algorithmic and constructive proof ideas above by extending them to $f$-divergence-regularized contextual dueling bandits (CDBs), achieving similar $\tilde{\Theta}(\epsilon^{-1})$ sample complexity bounds.
+Moreover, all algorithms are applicable for reward function classes with small metric entropy. \end{itemize}